Our Blog

 EAP-FAST (Flexible Authentication via Secure Tunnelling)

-EAP-FAST uses a Protected Access Credential (PAC) to establish a secure tunnel for client authentication.
-This method offers strong security with PACs and a faster authentication process, though it is complex to manage and not as widely supported as other methods.
+Developed by Cisco, EAP-FAST uses a Protected Access Credential (PAC) to build a secure tunnel quickly.
+It’s efficient and secure but more complex to manage and not as widely adopted.

 EAP Modes